aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 * both posted and pending transfers in the same linked batch initially
 * some of the pending ones can be voided
 * some of the pending ones can be posted
-* some of the pending ons can stay pending
+* some of the pending ones can stay pending

 It both helps in some cases (calendar limits) and requires extra work in others.